Student Travel FAQs

 How do I know if I’m eligible to receive funding from the Student Travel Committee?

 Undergraduate students with at least a 2.5 GPA who have completed at least 30 credits are eligible.
 Graduate students with at least a 3.0 GPA who have completed at least 12 credits are eligible.
 Transfer students in their first semester must submit an official transcript from their previous institution.

 Will I be eligible to request funding from the Student Travel Committee if I don’t meet the credit requirements by the submission deadline?

 No. All applicants must meet the credit requirements by the Student Travel Committee before any submission deadline.

 Can I receive funding for more than one trip within an academic year?

 No. Each applicant is eligible to attend one activity per academic year.
-If you are selected to attend an event as a group, you are not allowed to submit a proposal as an individual.
+If you are selected to attend an event as a group, you are not allowed to submit an application as an individual.